CompNet/Pang/README.md

 1. Open the `Python` console.
 2. Run the script `Patterns.sh` in order to create the files `XXX_patterns.txt`.
 3. Run `ProcessingPattern.py`with the option `-d XXX` in order to create the files `XXX_mono.txt` and `XXX_iso.txt`.
-4. Run `PANG.py`.
-2 parameters are required:
+4. Run `PANG.py`, specifying both following parameters:
-    * `-d XXX` : the name of the dataset
+    * `-d XXX`: name of the dataset
-    * `-k k` : the number of patterns to consider in the PANG representations.
+    * `-k k`: number of patterns to consider in the PANG representations.
 User can provide a single value, or a list of values separated by commas.

 For each value of the parameter `k`, Pang will create a file `KResults.txt` containing the results of the classification and a file `KPatterns.txt` containing the patterns.